Steve Toth: 2021–present

-In January 2025, Toth introduced HB 2258, the Vulnerable Youth Protection Act, into the 89th Texas legislature, the goal of which was to end social transitioning of children.
-The Vulnerable Youth Protection Act establishes strict civil liability for any person who facilitates or engages in actions that lead to a minor adopting a gender identity inconsistent with their biological sex, commonly referred to as “social transitioning.”
-The bill was sent by Speaker Dustin Burrows to Ken King's committee, which refused to give the bill a hearing--killing the bill.
+In January 2025, Toth introduced HB 2258, the Vulnerable Youth Protection Act, into the 89th Texas legislature, the goal of which was to ban access to social gender transition for children.
+The bill was sent by Speaker Dustin Burrows to Ken King's committee, which refused to give the bill a hearing—killing the bill.
 Toth then attached the bill to SB12 through an amendment, with the support of Senator Brandon Creighton.
 SB12 passed both the Texas House and the Texas Senate and was sent to Texas Governor Greg Abbott for signature on June 3, 2025.

 During the 89th session of the Texas legislature, Toth introduced HB 1001, which requires the use of paper ballots in all Texas elections and prohibits the use of electronic voting devices for certain election processes.
 He also introduced HB 4541, which focuses on the placement of "voting centers" in a county and removes outdated provisions related to consolidated precincts and countywide polling programs.
 On June 2, 2025, Toth voted no on SB 293 Conference Committee Report on pensions, voting against a legislative pension increase.
-In a few flood bills designed to help flood warning and preventing flooding Toth voted no in both cases.
-In April Toth voted against warning systems that would have helped situations like Camp Mystic.
-Toth voted no to SB1532, an anti-flooding bill that will help residents in CD2 on Lake Houston, stating he does not believe dreding helps remediate flooding.
-Toth voted against SB10 a bill that would limit property tax increases without a vote of the residents.